jaredly/j3/Roadmap.md

 Obvs if I /undo/ the creation of a toplevel, the documenet node referencing it is going to have a bad time.
 Do we checkpoint documents at the same time?
 And do the undo/redo history within a stage?

+Ahhhhh ok so I think I'm going to YOLO the document node changes during a staging.
+If there's a document node that doesn't correspond to a known toplevel, we'll just ignore it.
+I think it'll be fine?

 it feels a little ... weird ... but maybe I don't see why not?
 And I don't see any other normal way to ensure that they stay reasonably synced.